MoundherBensalmi/MoundherBensalmi/README.md

 - 👨‍💻 Software engineering student at Univ Constantine 2 (since 2019)
 - 🌱 I’m currently learning somthing
 - 💬 Ask me about Karate Do 🥋
-- ⚡ Fun fact: i started hating this fild, just kiding
+- ⚡ Fun fact: i started hating this field, just kiding

 <!--
 **MoundherBensalmi/MoundherBensalmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.